The Inspector Wears Skirts: Cast

+Production

+The film was inspired by the success of the Police Academy series.

 Release

 The Inspector Wears Skirts was released in Hong Kong in 1988.
-In the Philippines, the film was released by First Films as Lady Enforcer on August 11, 1988.
+In the Philippines, the film was released by First Films as Lady Enforcer on 11 August 1988.

+Home media

+The film was released on Blu-ray on 23 December 2023.

 Sequels

 The film was followed by three sequels: